Tech Heavyweights Pull U.S. Stocks Down

 "It was due for a bit of a snap," said Giorgio Caputo, a portfolio manager at J O Hambro Capital Management.

-Anxiety about the coronavirus pandemic and geopolitical tensions around the globe were evident in the market for gold, with prices hitting new highs this week.
+Anxiety about the coronavirus pandemic and geopolitical tensions around the globe were evident in the market for gold and Treasurys.
+Gold prices surged to a new closing record for the first time since 2011 as investors sought relatively safer assets.
+Most actively traded gold futures, for delivery next month, advanced 0.4% to $1,897.50 a troy ounce.
+Meanwhile, the yield on the 10-year Treasury note fell to 0.589% Friday from 0.628% last week, falling for the third consecutive week.

-Also hanging in the backdrop is rising tension between Washington and Beijing that threatens to cloud prospects for trade between the world's two largest economies.
+Also hanging in the backdrop was rising tension between Washington and Beijing that threatens to cloud prospects for trade between the world's two largest economies.

 China on Friday ordered the closure of the U.S. consulate in Chengdu, a city in the southwestern part of the nation, in a tit-for-tat retaliation against Washington's decision to shut down the Chinese consulate in Houston.
 The closures mark another step in the deterioration of relations between the two nations, which have clashed over trade, technology, handling of the coronavirus pandemic and global influence.